 - 1.3.1.
 Product Data: Submit product data and installation instructions for potable water cabinets.
-All products and piping will comply with NSF61. - 1.3.2.
+All products and piping should be lead free and will comply with NSF61 or similar. - 1.3.2.
 Shop Drawings: Will include detailed dimensions, rough-in requirements, required clearances, and methods of assembly of components and anchorages. - 1.3.3.
 Wiring Diagrams: Submit manufacturer's electrical requirements and wiring diagrams for power supply to the units.
 Clearly differentiate between portions of wiring that are factory installed and field installed. - 1.3.4.
-Maintenance Data: Include data in the Maintenance Manual.
+Maintenance Data: Include data in the Maintenance Manual. - 1.3.5.

-1.3.5.
 Quality Control Submittals: